Convert Inch-pounds-force to Kilonewton-meters

 When do you need to convert between Inch-pounds-force and Kilonewton-meters?

-A metric unit of torque equal to 1,000 newton-meters.
+A metric unit of torque/moment equal to exactly 1,000 newton-meters.
 Inch-pound-force and Kilonewton-meter are both torque units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.